yardsale8/stat489_book/_sources/FunctionalListProcessing/OtherExamplesOfHigherOrderFunctions.txt

 Currying is another popular functional approach to partial application of functions.
 Recall that the **arity** of a function is the number of arguments the function takes.
-We can implement functions with arity higher than 1 using a single-arith functions with technique called called **currying**, which is illustrated below.
+We can implement functions with arity higher than 1 using a single-arith functions with technique called **currying**, which is illustrated below.

 .. ipython:: python